- Richest Celebrities › Actors

-Early Life: Shia Saide LaBeouf was born on June 11, 1986 in Los Angeles, California.
-He is the only child of Shayna and Jeffrey LaBeouf.
-His mother is a ballerina turned visual artist and jewelry designer.
-His dad is a Vietnam War veteran who bounced from job to job.
-His mother is Jewish.
-His father is Christian of Cajun French descent.
+Shia Saide LaBeouf was born on June 11, 1986, in Los Angeles, California.
+His mother Shayna was a ballerina who became a visual artist and jewelry designer.
+His dad Jeffrey is a Vietnam War veteran who bounced from job to job.
+His mother is Jewish while his father is of Cajun French descent.
 LaBeouf identifies as Jewish.
 His first name is derived from Szaja, the Polish version of the Hebrew Yeshayahu (Isaiah), meaning "God is salvation" and his middle name is his mother's maiden name.
 LaBeouf has characterized his parents as hippies.

 In February 2014, Shia LaBeouf made several strange public appearances.
 One time he walked a red carpet wearing a paper bag over his face that was decorated with the words "I am not famous anymore."
 No one was quite sure what his intentions were.
 Some speculated it was part of a performance art piece.
 As it turns out, these actions were a performance art piece that LaBeouf created with British artist and author Luke Turner and Finnish artist Nastja Säde Rönkkö as a meditation on celebrity and vulnerability.
 Since then, LaBeouf, Rönkkö & Turner have engaged in numerous high-profile performance art projects, including #IAMSORRY (2014), #ALLMYMOVIES (2015), #TOUCHMYSOUL (2015), #TAKEMEANYWHERE (2016), and HEWILLNOTDIVIDE.US (2017–present).

 LaBeouf took on the role of iconic tennis player John McEnroe in the 2017 Swedish film "Borg vs McEnroe."
 In 2019, he starred in the comedy-drama "The Peanut Butter Falcon" and he also wrote and starred in "Honey Boy."